Epicodus-Curriculum/javascript-full-stack/0d_installing_node_via_nvm.md

 Finally, check out these resources for more information about Node versions and nvm-windows:

 * See all of the versions of Node that you can install via nvm-windows, check out the Node documentation: [https://nodejs.org/en/docs](https://nodejs.org/en/docs).
-It’s recommended to use Node versions that are listed as `lts` for “long term support”, which are the stable versions of node that are supported for a long time — but not forever!
+It's recommended to use Node versions that are listed as `lts` for “long term support”, which are the stable versions of node that are supported for a long time — but not forever!
 To see a list of currently supported Node versions and their end of life dates, visit [the node releases page](https://nodejs.dev/en/about/releases/).
 * Check out the nvm-windows documentation via [their GitHub repo README](https://github.com/coreybutler/nvm-windows).

 ### Installing `nvm` and  Node.js on Mac and Linux